EHHS Learning Community

 - Supporting students' successful completion of their academic programs.

-- Fostering committment to Kent State University, as students and as alumni.
+- Fostering commitment to Kent State University, as students and as alumni.

 Look at these commonly asked questions: